-The service and professionalism they brought, significantly contributed to the defeat of German inspired nationalist uprisings in Iraq and Syria in 1941 and provided the eyes and ears for General Wavell’s comprehensive defeat of the Italian Forces in Egypt.
-Further service in the Western Desert including many behind the lines forays, saw the Companies move forward with the Desert Air Force until the Axis surrender in North Africa.
+The service and professionalism the Tin Cam Trams brought significantly contributed to the defeat of German inspired nationalist uprisings in Iraq and Syria in 1941 and provided the eyes and ears for General Wavell’s comprehensive defeat of the Italian Forces in Egypt.
+Further service in the Western Desert including many behind the lines forays, saw the RAFs Armoured Car Companies move forward with the Desert Air Force until the Axis surrender in North Africa.

 The Squadrons then returned to their traditional stamping grounds in Palestine, Jordan and Iraq and maintained the peace amongst increasingly hostile local populations.
 Every job that needed doing was accomplished with professionalism and flair.
 They provided one leg of the tripod of Air / Land Control of vast swathes of territory in the area, alongside RAF aircraft and locally enlisted troops or Levies.
 For almost 20 years, this concept proved enormously successful and efficient at maintaining order in a volatile region.
 As well as “Flying the Flag”, escorting VIPs, gathering intelligence and reconnoitring possible trouble spots, protecting RAF Airfields and coordinating air and ground assets on operations, they also made significant contributions to the mapping and methodology by which the region was traversed.